well-fed-cat/well-fed-cat-jdbc-h2/README.md

 * When adding dishes to store make it possible to ignore failures or to replace existing dish.
-* When deleting dish from store add some feedback.
+* When deleting dish from store, add some feedback.
 * Move initialization of dishes DB in Russian into separate project.
 * Create initialization of dishes DB in English.
 * Make field for dish name in the DB longer (100 characters or so).
 * Add ID to DISH table in the DB.
 Should it be UUID or integer?
-* Add public-id to DISH table, which is string of ascii character used as abbreviation for the dish.
+* Add public id to DISH table, which is string of ascii character used as abbreviation for the dish.
 Intended to be used, when manually working with dishes database (using console or DB client).
 * Add to the persistence model the way to save menu history, i.e.